alanng10/Lang/Docue/a.md

 It refers to glob that is applicable to all.

 The letter "H" refers to home that is applicable to all.
+It refers to horn that is applicable to all.

 The letter "I" refers to interpreted that is applicable to all.
 It refers to inter that is applicable to all.